 Amy is editor-at-large for Dezeen.
-She joined the magazine in 2011 as architecture reporter, was promoted to deputy editor in 2013, and then served as editor from 2016 to 2019.
+She joined the magazine in 2011 as a reporter and worked her way up to become editor, a role she held from 2016 to 2019.

 Amy was highly commended in the specialist editor category at the British Society of Magazine Editors Awards in 2017 and shortlisted for multimedia journalist of the year at the International Building Press Awards in 2018.

 Producing furniture can have a positive impact on people and planet, according to Marie Cudennec Carlisle of Goldfinger, a design brand whose business model includes recycled materials, a training academy and a community kitchen.
 More

 UK-studio Tsuruta Architects has completed a housing project in south London called The Queen of Catford, which features thousands of cat faces and a pair of blue heritage plaques dedicated to fictional characters.
 More

 A dilapidated townhouse in Tel Aviv's oldest neighbourhood has been brought back to life by Israeli architect Meirav Galan, with new additions including a secret courtyard garden and a rooftop plunge pool.
 More